Virtual Credit Cards: What They Are & How to Get Them

 - Get a credit card.
 Considering virtual credit card numbers are attached to existing credit card accounts, having a credit card is a prerequisite.
 Most major credit card issuers and card networks have them, including American Express, Mastercard and Visa.
 Discover used to have a virtual card number perk, but discontinued it in favor of $0 fraud liability and their “Freeze It” security feature.

 - Log into your online credit card account and go to your account settings.
-For issuers like Capital One, Bank of America, and Citibank, there will be a “Virtual Card Numbers” option for you to select.
+For issuers like Capital One and Citibank, there will be a “Virtual Card Numbers” option for you to select.
 For other issuers, search for “virtual credit card” and the specific benefit for your issuer should pop up.

 - Download the virtual card issuer’s app to access the card number, if need be.
 Some issuers, like Chase, will have a virtual card app totally separate from their online banking app (i.e. the Chase Pay app is for virtual card numbers).
 Other issuers will let you access the virtual card number through their existing banking app or their website.